 Grammarly automatically scans your writing for mistakes and provides suggestions for improvement.
 This way, you lift your writing to the next level and avoid making unnecessary errors that could damage your credibility.

-As I’m writing more than a thousand words per day, Grammarly has saved me more times than I can count.
+As I’m writing 1500+ words per day, Grammarly has saved me more times than I can count.
+It allows me to focus more on the thoughts and ideas behind my words instead of worrying about grammar and stupid mistakes.

 Now Do It